ConorWilliams/libfork/docs/benchmarks/benchmarks/transpose.md

 \end{bmatrix}
 \]

-The diagonal quadrants are transposed recursively in place.
-The off-diagonal quadrants are swapped while being transposed, so the implementation does not need temporary submatrix copies:
+All four quadrants are transposed recursively in place.
+After those recursive transposes finish, the off-diagonal quadrants are swapped as blocks, so the implementation does not need temporary submatrix copies:

 \[
-\operatorname{swap\_transpose}(A_{01}, A_{10})
+\operatorname{swap}(A_{01}^T, A_{10}^T)
 \]

 The recursion stops at a small base case that performs the direct triangular